-- 1. Release tension on belt using a long handled 1/2 inch drive tool in square hole in tensioner arm.
-Remove belt from pulleys. - NOTE: While belt is removed, inspect pulleys and bearings.
+1. Release tension on belt using a breaker bar in square hole in tension arm.
+Remove belt from pulleys.

+NOTE: While belt is removed, inspect pulleys and bearings.
 Rotate and feel for hard turning or any unusual sounds.
-If pulleys or bearings need replacement, see your John Deere dealer. - 2.
-Release tension on tension arm and remove drive tool. - 3.
+If pulleys or bearings need replacement, see your John Deere dealer.

+- Release tension on tension arm and remove breaker bar. - 3.
 Put a mark (A) on swing arm of tensioner as shown. - 4.
-Measure 21 mm (0.83 in.) from (A) and put a mark (B) on tensioner mounting base. - 5.
-Install torque wrench (C) so that it is aligned with centers of pulley and tensioner.
-Rotate the swing arm using a torque wrench until marks (A and B) are aligned. - 6.
-Record torque wrench measurement and compare with specification below.
+Measure 21 mm (0.83 in.) from (A) and put a mark (B) on tensioner mounting base. - Install torque wrench (C) so that it is aligned with centers of pulley and tensioner.
+Rotate the swing arm using a torque wrench until marks (A and B) are aligned. - Record torque wrench measurement and compare with specification below.
 Replace tensioner assembly as required.